Building towards a universal commitment to public health across all demographic barriers

 GRAVIS has maintained a balance of organizing for livelihood, health, gender rights and social progress through scores of programs led by the communities that they serve.
 GRAVIS’ programs include education, health, women’s empowerment and income generation, microcredit, water resource development, agriculture, forestry, land management, and labor rights.

-Founding hospitals, clinics, and research – GRAVIS has also led public health efforts to support minors and particularly those who are vulnerable to silicosis, a disease common to those to are involved in mining for minerals.
+Founding hospitals, clinics, and research – GRAVIS has also led public health efforts to support minors and particularly those who are vulnerable to silicosis, a disease common to those who are involved in mining for minerals.

 Using self-help groups as the basis of this large network, GRAVIS has always stood for change – even in the face of local and regional opposition.
-Now Shashi Tyagi’s son, Prakash Tyagi, is leading GRAVIS and carrying the torch towards a universal commitment to public health across all demographic barriers.
-Proudly representing the many communities of the Thar Desert, the Tyagi family and GRAVIS continues to be a voice of the generations of change to come.

 Learn more about GRAVIS’ work on our blog.

 There are a thousand ways to support our work.